0liNewton/IDS6938-SimulationTechniques/Homework2/Readme.md

 76|91| |92|75
 84|98| |99|70

-Run the same simulation and analyze your results similar to part (b) for the proper game of *Snakes and Ladders* for both methods.
+>Run the same simulation and analyze your results similar to part (b) for the proper game of *Snakes and Ladders* for >both methods.
 How often are the snakes and ladders used, how do the probability of finishing change, etc?
-What is the maximum and expected amount of moves for the game?
+What is the >maximum and expected amount of moves for the game?
 Use charts and graphs to illustrate these points.

 * **(d) Think - 0pts:** If these games are built entirely on chance, do they require any strategy?
 Is it really a *game*, would you rather play games of chance or games of strategy?

 ## Part 3 - Discrete Event Simulation - Queue Simulation (30 pts)
- For this problem we will look to design a simple airport security check.
-We will make the following assumptions: (1) there is only one airline - Southwest; (2) passengers' interarrival times are independent and identically distributed (IID) with an exponential distribution with mean 1 / lambda.
-The service times are also assumed to be IID and exponentially distributed random variables with mean 1 / mu.

 ###### Step A
 * Complete - see *main.cpp*